anisul-Islam/html-documentation/README.md

 ### 8. Form Basics

 Forms are essential for collecting user input on web pages.
-HTML provides a variety of elements to create forms and handle user input effectively.
-Here’s a detailed explanation of the form elements, input types, and form attributes:
+HTML provides a variety of elements to create forms and handle user input effectively. `input fields must have name attribute to send data to server and remeber to bind them with label for by using id with each tag`, Here’s a detailed explanation of the form elements, input types, and form attributes:

 #### Form Elements